 - Why Organic Cotton

 Our interlock cotton is certified to GOTS standards.
-It is the most comprehensive organic standard that not only covers the cotton, but the whole process from ginning, spinning and any colour treatments in the form of prints or dyes.
+This is the most comprehensive organic standard that not only covers the cotton, but the whole process from ginning, spinning and any colour treatments in the form of prints or dyes.
 Many other standards aren’t this extensive.
 We choose this standard because it also has employment, fair treatment and workplace standards, which we want for every family around the world.
 Watch a video on Ali speaking about 'Global Organic Textile Standard (GOTS)'

 We are very happy to work with a farmer’s cooperative in India to make all of Babu’s organic cotton baby products.
-Supporting a village and their families means a lot to us as does the support we give to the local school.
-It is also great to be at the source of the cotton, we can reduce on transportation and our carbon footprint which is important worldwide, but definitely for the local communities.
+Supporting a village and their families means a lot to us, as does the support we give to the local school.
+It’s an incredible privilege to be at the source of the cotton because it means we can reduce on transportation and lower our carbon footprint on a local and a global scale.
+Watch a video on 'The Little Things'.

 - Why Merino?

 Why do we choose merino wool?
 It’s simple really.
-Our merino wool comes not only from the sheep themselves, but from the clean air, fresh grass, water and sunshine, comes the wool from merino sheep.
-It is known as one of the best quality natural fibres in the world, it is renewable, biodegradable with unique moisture wicking and temperature regulating properties.
-It has been clothing humanity for more than 10,000 years and is more in demand now than ever before.
-It ticks all the boxes, making it the perfect choice for those seeking environmentally friendly clothing as well as those wanting soft, warm and luxurious fabrics.
+Our merino wool comes not only from the sheep themselves, but from the clean air, fresh grass, water and sunshine that helps them make this high-quality wool.
+Merino wool is well known as one of the best quality natural fibres in the world, it is renewable, biodegradable with unique moisture wicking and temperature regulating properties.
+It has been clothing humanity for more than 10,000 years and is now more in demand in our modern society than ever before.
+Merino wool ticks all the boxes, making it the perfect choice for those seeking environmentally friendly clothing as well as those wanting soft, warm and luxurious garments.

-Temperature control is incredibly important for infants, as they are not yet able to regulate their own temperature.
-Merino protects your baby from temperate extremes because of its ability to insulate and breathe at the same time.
+Temperature control is incredibly important for infants, since their little bodies are less able to regulate their own body temperature.
+Merino protects your baby from temperature extremes due to its superb ability to insulate and breathe at the same time.
 With merino you can stay warm or cool, no matter what season.

-This insulation has made wool synonymous with warmth, having a natural crimp in the fibre helps with insulation, and breathability protects from heat.
-Warm in winter and cool in summer, who could ask for more?
+The insulation merino wool provides has made wool synonymous with warmth for hundreds of years.
+Having a natural crimp in the fibre gives merino its insulation and breathability super-powers.
+Stay warm in winter and cool in summer.
+Who could ask for more?

-With the amount of washing a baby creates along with our busy lifestyles, we are all interested in having garments that are easy to care for.
-Merino fibres have a natural protective layer that helps to repel stains from being absorbed, as well as odours.
+With the amount of washing a baby creates, along with our busy lifestyles as parents, we’re all interested in having garments that are easy to care for.
+Merino fibres have a natural protective layer that helps to repel stains and odors from being absorbed.
+It’s every parent’s dream fabric!

-Being less prone to static, it attracts fewer dust mites than synthetic fabrics, so it’s perfect for any family member suffering from allergies.
-The silky component of the wool is also ideal for those with skin irritations who’ve had to say no to wool in the past never been able to wear wool.
+Merino wool is less prone to static, and it attracts fewer dust mites than synthetic fabrics, so it’s perfect for any family member suffering from allergies.
+Plus, the silky component of merino wool is ideal for those with skin irritations who’ve had to say no to wool in the past.

 So why wouldn’t you wear merino?
-It truly is one of the world’s wonder fibres.
-At Babu™, we love merino, we swear by merino no matter what season, and we know you will love our merino range.
+It’s truly one of the world’s wonder fibres.
+At Babu™, we love merino, we swear by merino no matter what season, and we know you will love our merino baby clothes too!

 - Merino Washing Tips.

-Do not put in the tumble dryer as this can affect the fibres and cause shrinkage if the dryer is too hot.
-For best results dry on a rack away from the sun, sunlight can discolour the merino.
+We recommend not putting your merino wool item the tumble dryer.
+This can damage the fibres and cause your garment to shrink if the dryer is too hot.
+For best results, dry your merino on a rack away from the sun, as sunlight can discolour the wet merino too.

-Pilling is minimal but is a normal process, this can be from the item your baby has been rubbing against, like the carpet or bed linen, they are easily removed.
-Just pick them off and be careful not to wash your delicates with heavy cottons or static giving items such as fleece polyester.
+Pilling is minimal, but it’s a normal process from regular wear.
+To maximize the longevity of your merino garment, carefully pick the pills off and be careful not to wash your delicates with heavy cottons or static-y items such as fleece or polyester.